SomeRandomGuy45/MacBloxWebsite/docs/intro.md

 ---

 # Intro
-Maclox is basically bloxstrap but for macOS!
+Macblox is basically bloxstrap but for macOS!